close

 6. You love Aromat

-Sometimes the Tuesday evening hastily prepared meal after work could use some livening up, and for that, Switzerland has just the thing: Aromat.
+Sometimes Tuesday evening's hastily prepared meal after work could use some livening up, and for that, Switzerland has just the thing: Aromat.
 The complex spice mix (that also includes MSG) has been used across the country ever since its creation and has achieved cult status in the minds of the Swiss.

 If you could see yourself taking a can of Aromat on holiday with you to make sure your all-inclusive meals taste like home, then you might be ready to take your naturalisation test.